 Sant’Ambrogio used to be the ancient home of Florence’s Jewish community.
 Nowadays its market Sant Ambrogio is where locals go to buy their fruit and veg.
 It’s full of all the sights and smells of the city and is about as close as you’ll get to feeling like a Florentine.
 The produce here is so fresh it’s often still dusty from the earth it’s just been plucked from.

-One of my all-time favourite snacks.
-Coccoli.
+Can a food be a hidden gem?
+It can if it’s coccoli One of my all-time favourite snacks.
 These small fried balls of dough are a savoury indulgence you probably shouldn’t have but will be so glad you did.
 You’ll find this traditional speciality served as a starter with ham and stracchino cheese.
 But for my money, they are best eaten as a take-away snack – piping hot and showered with salt.
 Try il Coccolo on via Matteo Palmieri near Arco di San Pierino.
 This could easily be one of the best experiences to have in Florence.

 Now that I’ve shared my Florence’s hidden gems, what are yours?